yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 [Kewlan](https://github.com/Kewlan) is back with more input improvements!

-Starting with [adding a favourite option in the context menu,](https://github.com/yuzu-emu/yuzu/pull/6198) so you can force some of your games to the top of the list.
+To start off, they've [added a favourite option in the context menu,](https://github.com/yuzu-emu/yuzu/pull/6198) so you can force some of your games to the top of the list.

 {{< imgs
 	"./fav.png| Just right click them!"